GRaCE: Balancing Multiple Criteria to Achieve Stable, Collision-Free, and Functional Grasps: Real-world Experiments

 \section{Real-world Experiments}

 Thus far, we have discussed \method{} in simulation settings, but does \method's performance carry over to the real world?
 We conducted real-world tests comparing \method{} against the filter baseline, similar to the simulation setup.

+\para{Experimental Setup.} We use a Franka Emika Panda with a RGB-D camera (Intel RealSense L515~\cite{lourencco2021intel}) attached to the last link of the robot.
+The general execution pipeline for the real-world experiments are similar to the simulations except for perception.
+We use Detectron2~\cite{wu2019detectron2} to segment out the mask for our object of the interest.
+Then, we apply this mask to the corresponding depth map, and calculate the point clouds using the camera's intrinsic and extrinsic matrices.
+We also use built-in filter functions of Open3D library~\cite{zhou2018open3d} to remove outliers for pointcloud.
+During our experiments, we find that this method of processing the pointcloud resulted in more robust points compared to data driven methods such as Unseen Object Clustering~\cite{xiang2020learning} and Squeezesegv3~\cite{xu2020squeezesegv3}.

-We tasked a real-world Franka Emika Panda robot (with an RGB-D camera) to grasp objects in two different scenarios (Fig. \ref{fig:real_world_exps}): \begin{itemize} \item \textbf{Box}, where the robot was tasked to generate grasps for 10 different items in a clutter.
+\para{Scenarios.} We tested our setup to grasp objects in two different scenarios: \begin{itemize} \item \textbf{Box}, where the robot was tasked to generate grasps for 10 different items in a clutter.
 Here, there is no intention criteria and the goal was to execute a stable grasp and lift the object. \item \textbf{Bowl}, where the robot attempted to grasp one of three different items (a wooden spoon, a knife, or a screwdriver) with the intent to handover the object.
 A grasp was successful if the robot managed to lift the object out of the bowl and hand it over to the experimenter. \end{itemize} Both these settings are challenging due to (i) noisy perception and (ii) the feasible grasp region for each object was generally small due to the clutter.
 In each experiment, we conducted 10 trials for each object to be grasped and recorded the number of grasp successes; in total, our experiment involved 260 real-world grasps.
 We set \method{} to use 50 samples, while Filter used 1000 samples.
 Both methods have comparable timings; \method{} took an average of $14$ seconds to obtain a grasp, while Filter took $12$ seconds.
 Note that these timings are for un-optimized Python implementations and future work can look into reducing this computation time.